 Nonetheless, concerns remain.
-Recent losses by U.S. companies, such as Procter & Gamble, Air Products & Chemicals Inc., Gibson Greetings and Marion Merrell Dow, and losses incurred by the ARCO pension fund, raise questions about whether the directors and senior management of the end-users of OTC derivative products understand fully the risks inherent in these instruments, as well as possible questions about the sales practice/suitability standards used by dealers in selling these products.
-These recent losses also underscore the pressing need for improved accounting and disclosure standards applicable to the derivatives activities of end-users, as well as dealers.
-I expect that the Financial Accounting Standards Board ("FASB"), as well as the Commission, will take action this year to enhance both the accounting and disclosure guidance applicable to derivatives transactions.
+Recent losses by U.S. companies, such as Procter & Gamble, Air Products & Chemicals Inc., Gibson Greetings and Marion Merrell Dow, and losses incurred by the ARCO pension fund,6 raise questions about whether the directors and senior management of the end-users of OTC derivative products understand fully the risks inherent in these instruments.
+These events also raised possible questions about the sales practice/suitability standards used by dealers in selling these products.
+These recent losses also underscore the pressing need for improved accounting and disclosure standards applicable to the derivatives activities of end-users.
+The Commission expects that the Financial Accounting Standards Board ("FASB"), as well as the Commission, will take action this year to enhance both the accounting and disclosure guidance applicable to derivatives transactions.

-In light of these concerns, the GAO Report contains a thoughtful assessment of the derivatives marketplace and accurately identifies a broad range of goals and objectives for the regulatory community.
-As my testimony will indicate, we have been working actively to pursue many of the goals set forth in the GAO Report's Recommendations to Regulators.
-These items reflect, we believe, important areas for us, as regulators, to address in n timely and effective manner.
-We look forward to working through the particulars of each Recommendation to Regulators and we are firmly committed to working internally and together with our counterparts in addressing the complex problems arising in the derivatives market.
+In light of these concerns, the CFTC and GAO reports contain a thoughtful assessment of the derivatives marketplace and accurately identify a broad range of goals and objectives for the regulatory community.
+As my testimony will indicate, the Commission has been working actively to pursue many of the goals specified in these reports.
+The Commission is firmly committed to working internally and together with our counterparts to address the complex problems arising in the derivatives market.